elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 The DSL module also exposes an option to manage [index templates](docs-content://manage-data/data-store/templates.md) in elasticsearch using the `ComposableIndexTemplate` and `IndexTemplate` classes, which have a similar API to `Index`.

 ::::{note}
-Composable index templates should be always be preferred over the legacy index templates, since the latter are deprecated.
+Composable index templates should always be preferred over the legacy index templates, since the latter are deprecated.

 ::::